 Nut width: 52 mm (Other widths between 50-54 mm upon special request.)

 Neck width at 12th fret: 62 mm for 52 mm nuts

 String height at 12th fret: Most common is E1 2,8 mm, E6 3,9 mm.
 It can be adjusted for personal preference.
 I always include at least two different saddles in the case (higher and lower).

 Fingerboard side dots: You can order small side dots onto the edge of the fingerboard to any fret position.
 (Standards are for example 5th and 7th frets.)
-I don't use plastic, only real Abalone, white Mother of Pearl, or brass.
+You can choose from real Abalone, white Mother of Pearl, brass, or cream ABS.

 Machine heads: DerJung high quality tuners with finest 1:18 ratio, special metal shafts with bearings.
 Optionally you can choose other brands, usually for extra price.